software-students-fall2022/final-project-team9final/README.md

 ```

 ## Run Tests
-- At the root of the project run the commands
+- At the `web-app` directory of the project run the commands

 ```(python)
-python -m pytest web-app/tests
+python -m pytest
 ```

 2. To test for `coverage` run the command